In his fantastic book, The Opposite of Worry, Lawrence Cohen introduces us to what anxiety in children looks like, and what we can do to help.

 He has a point, I'm sure of that, but it can be hard to take.
 I pride myself on being calm, but actually I have noticed that during most of my children's upsets, I'm thinking ahead and asking, “What can be done?”

 In reality, in almost every case, there is absolutely no urgency.
-Nothing ‘needs’ to be done or achieved.
-All our son really needs from me is to look into my eyes and see “This is ok.”
+Nothing ‘needs' to be done or achieved.
+All the child really needs from me is to look to me and see that my whole demeanour is giving the message that: “This is ok.”

-There’s some work still for me to do there but with the increased understanding this book gave me being the ‘calm second chicken’ (as Cohen calls it) feels much more achievable.
-This essentially amounts to showing your child, “I’m not worried,” rather than our culture’s preferred “You shouldn’t be worried.”
+There's some work still for me to do there but with the increased understanding this book gave me, being the ‘calm second chicken' (as Cohen calls it) feels much more achievable.
+This essentially amounts to showing your child, “I'm not worried,” (although still showing empathy), rather than our culture's preferred “You shouldn't be worried.”
+(Usually conveyed through some sort of ‘Why are you making such a fuss?’ kind of comment.)

-This move away from making someone feel that “It’s no big deal,” when they are upset definitely resonated strongly with me.
+This move away from trying to make someone feel that “It's no big deal,” when they are upset definitely resonated strongly with me.

 Cohen discusses ways to support a child in reaching a ‘sweet spot' of facing and feeling their fear, rather than them tipping over into a completely flooded state where they are overwhelmed by emotion.

-This resonated a lot with me, having sometimes found that Staylistening appeared to get my son stuck instead of aiding a useful emotional release.
-He can seem rather like a cornered wild animal, and I hadn’t clicked that, in those times, he’d passed beyond that sweet spot and become overwhelmed, and actually needed help going back.
+This resonated a lot with me, having sometimes found that Staylistening at times appeared to lead to a ‘stuckness’ in the feelings – instead of aiding a useful emotional release.
+I hadn't clicked that, in those times, the child had passed beyond that sweet spot and become overwhelmed, and actually needed help going back.
 In fact, Hand in Hand advise exactly this too, but it really fell into place with me at the point of reading!

 Retrospectively, this was my own lack of experience in using Staylistening, but I think is worth noting for those on a similar path.
-Some slight, subtle adaptations of Staylistening could be used for children how have tipped over into flooding.
-For instance, normally, we wouldn’t talk too much in Staylistening because it brings children back into their ‘thinking’ brain, but for children who are flooded by their emotion, you might need to physically back off and increase the flow of verbal reassurance.
+Some slight, subtle adaptations of Staylistening could be used for children who have tipped over into flooding.
+For instance, normally, we wouldn't talk too much in Staylistening because it brings children back into their ‘thinking' brain and stops the emotional release, but for children who are flooded by their emotion, you might need to physically back off and increase the flow of verbal reassurance.
+(Note, this is just one example of how we might bring a child ‘back’, and won’t be right for all children.)

 It's also really worth noting as you go through the process with your child, what exactly you do and how the child is afterwards.
 Think about what works well, and what could use tweaking.

-Not afraid to try something and have it fall a little flat has been key for us in moving forwards in our family!
+And just try something!
+Getting myself to a place where I wasn’t afraid to try something and have it fall a little flat has been key for us in moving forwards in our family – not everything will work every time, and that’s ok!

 While there is more delving to be done for our family I'm sure, the concepts fit well with what I already know, and sit well with my current thinking on Staylistening with our autistic child.